 The Italian Data Protection Authority: Who We Are

 The Italian Data Protection Authority (Garante per la protezione dei dati personali) is an independent authority set up to protect fundamental rights and freedoms in connection with the processing of personal data, and to ensure respect for individuals' dignity.

 The DPA was set up in 1997, when the former Data Protection Act came into force.

 It is a collegiate body including four members, who are elected by Parliament for a seven-year term.
-The authority has an office in Rome with a staff currently numbering about 125 people.
+The authority has an office in Rome.

 The tasks of the Garante are laid down in the GDPR 2016/679 as well as in the Personal Data Protection Code (legislative decree No. 196/2003)

 and in other national and EU regulatory instruments.

 The Garante is committed to ensure that, in all public and private sectors, data are processed as required by the law and the rights of individuals are respected whenever their personal data are processed.